inesoi/inesoi.github.io/source/_posts/2018-08-28-yiwu-wholesale-market-complete-guide.md

 This is a long article, and I organize it into 7 chapters.
 You can click either icons or the text below, to navigate to each chapters.
 If you like this article, please share it with your friends.

-## Chapter 1: Where is Yiwu? & What is Yiwu Wholesale Market?
+## 1. Where is Yiwu? & What is Yiwu Wholesale Market?

 Where is Yiwu?
 Yiwu is located in Zhejiang Province, close to Ningbo Port and Shanghai Port.
 For more information about the location of Yiwu and how to get to Yiwu, you can [click here](https://jingsourcing.com/how-to-get-to-yiwu/).